 Niven, in turn, will step down on December 31 this year, after “completing an orderly transition of her responsibilities,” the board said.

 Jacques’ appearance before a Parliamentary inquiry last month only made things worse.
-He said the company was not aware of the importance of the caves prior to them being blown up.
+He said he was not aware of the importance of the caves prior to them being blown up.

 He also noted that mining through the landmarks likely delivered about $135 million in extra value to Rio’s iron ore division, a unit that generated underlying earnings of $9.6 billion in 2019.